All Articles

 Instructor Spotlight: Dixon Discusses Learning Links, Helping Students Find their Confidence, and Working through Challenges

-Brenna Dixon, Associate Teaching Professor and Learning Community English Links Coordinator, came to ISU in 2009 as a graduate student in the MFA program and has been teaching Foundations courses ever since (along with Advance Communication courses, fiction workshops, teaching methodologies and independent studies)!
+Brenna Dixon, Associate Teaching Professor and Learning Community English Links Coordinator, came to ISU in 2009 as a graduate student in the MFA program and has been teaching Foundations courses ever since (along with Advanced Communication courses, fiction workshops, teaching methodologies and independent studies)!
 She is responsible for coordinating and supporting the Learning Community English Links as part of ISU’s broader Learning Community (LC) Program.
 Learning communities are small groups of students who generally take one to three courses together and may live in the same residence hall and participate in study groups, peer and faculty mentoring, social activities, community service projects and career exploration.
 ISU offers a wide variety of learning communities.
 In her role with LCs, Brenna contributes to the strategic planning and implementation of ISU’s LC program plans and goals, coordinates daily operations of LC English links, and assists in the evaluation and professional development of LC English link faculty.
 She gathers requests for English Links sections each semester and works with the English Department’s office to staff those sections; and collaborates with learning community coordinators across campus, and instructors in our department, to develop and maintain adapted curricula for students in a variety of learning communities.
 This work is ongoing, she explains, “I am continually fine-tuning the adapted curriculum for the LC sections that I teach to make it more relevant to my students and their future careers.”
 Brenna also sits on ISU’s LC Advisory Committee, co-chairs the LC Curriculum Committee, and regularly presents at college-wide meetings.
 This past semester, she presented at the National Learning Communities Conference.

 Her background is in Creative Writing and the Environment, specifically fiction.
 She also shares, “I have a deep interest in interdisciplinary teaching, as well as mindfulness as a tool for student learning,” and she incorporates those interests in her courses.
 She hopes that her students understand that she cares about them as whole individuals with lives and other classes and other interests.
 “They are humans, not robots, and I know that.
 I don’t expect them to be perfect.
 I genuinely want to help them thrive in my class and outside of it,” she says.
 She also prioritizes building her student’s confidence.
 “If my students end the semester feeling even a little bit more confident in expressing themselves and navigating the many pools of information we have available to us, then I feel like I’ve done my job.”